2026 Public Good Celebration

 The Public Good Celebration is an annual event hosted by the Office for Public Good Strategy & Research that celebrates university and community partners whose collaborative work advances the public good.

-This event will showcase student signature work developed in collaboration with faculty mentors and community partners across a wide range of disciplines.
-It will also offer opportunities for connection, reflection, and continued growth through the interactive events below:
+This event showcases student signature work developed in collaboration with faculty mentors and community partners across a wide range of disciplines.
+It offers opportunities for connection, reflection, and continued growth through the interactive events below.

 • Tell Your Public Good Story Workshops